GRAAL-Research/majority-vote-bounds/README.md

 PAC-Bayesian bounds computation related to a JMLR paper (see [1], or http://www.jmlr.org/papers/v16/germain15a.html)

+For the *MinCq* learning algorithm implementation, go to: https://github.com/GRAAL-Research/MinCq

 ## Dependencies
 This Python code depends on numpy and scipy librairies